tillbiskup/evedata/docs/architecture.rst

     :align: center
     :width: 750px

-    Class hierarchy of the evefile.data module.
-Each class has a corresponding metadata class in the evefile.metadata module.
-While in this diagram, some child classes seem to be identical, they have a different type of metadata (see the evefile.metadata module below).
+    Class hierarchy of the :mod:`data <evedata.evefile.entities.data>` module.
+Each class has a corresponding metadata class in the :mod:`metadata <evedata.evefile.entities.metadata>` module.
+While in this diagram, some child classes seem to be identical, they have a different type of metadata (see the :mod:`metadata <evedata.evefile.entities.metadata>` module below).
 Generally, having different types serves to discriminate where necessary between detector channels and motor axes.
-For details on the ``ArrayChannelData`` and ``AreaChannelData`` classes, see :numref:`Fig. %s <fig-uml_arraychannel>` and :numref:`Fig. %s <fig-uml_areachannel>`, respectively.
+For details on the :class:`ArrayChannelData <evedata.evefile.entities.data.ArrayChannelData>` and :class:`AreaChannelData <evedata.evefile.entities.data.AreaChannelData>` classes, see :numref:`Fig. %s <fig-uml_arraychannel>` and :numref:`Fig. %s <fig-uml_areachannel>`, respectively.
 You may click on the image for a larger view.

 .. admonition:: Points to discuss further (without claiming to be complete)